- Brown, David

 Holes of Merit:4, 5, 6, 7, 9, 10, 11, 12, 15, 16

-Painswick Golf Club is perched on a prominent ridgeline that offers astonishing views of both England and Wales.
-The views, popular with townsfolk and walkers with their dogs, are earned the hard way, which means the first six holes, except for the 3rd, are more or less uphill.
+Painswick Golf Club is perched on a prominent ridgeline in Gloucestershire that offers astonishing views of both England and Wales.
+Located close to Stroud and Cheltenham in the Cotswolds, the views, popular with townsfolk and walkers with their dogs, are earned the hard way, which means the first six holes are more or less uphill.

 The 1st is a vertical wall of fairway.
 If that’s not enough, there is a hidden pit in front of the green which must be carried.
 The 2nd is a blind par 4, which shares its fairway with 14.
 After climbing yet another hill, you have an enormously wide fairway to a green on the far left of the expanse.
 A sheer drop runs parallel to the hole on the right, and the fairway is shared with the 13th.
 The 4th is a delightful, uphill par 4 with a beautiful green site tucked away in a cosy hollow.
 As good as the 4th is, the next stretch of holes is what you will have come to see.

 The short, par-three 5th is an entirely blind one shot hole up and over the walls of an ancient Bronze Age fort.
 A small stake in the hillside provides your line of play.
 A staircase meanders its way up and over the precipice to reveal a punchbowl green.
 At just over a hundred yards, it is one of the best completely blind holes you’ll come across.